linh5847/win_ad/README.md

 end
 </td>
 <td>
-windows2019 - A dummy machine to see Ansible can be run and create Windows Domain Group and User remotely by reliant on this machine without a need to know or permission on Windows Domain Controller, as well as allow to execute.
+windows2019 - A dummy machine to see Ansible can be run and create Windows Domain Group and User remotely by relying on this machine without a to run on the Windows Domain Controller.

 win.vm.communicator = "winrm"
 win.winrm.guest_port = "5986"